-- Strengthen collaboration between architects and educators
+- Strategies to enhance collaboration between architects & educators

-- Principals, Deputy & Assistant Principals
+- 50% Principals, Deputy & Assistant Principals, Heads of School

-- Directors of Learning & Teaching
+- 30% Directors of Learning & Teaching

-- Business, Facilities & Operations Manager
+- 10% Facilities & Business Managers

 Attend to learn: